//this is the mailchimp popup form //ShareThis code for sharing images

 Most payroll software pricing is based on the number of user accounts in your company, plus a fixed monthly fee.

 For organizations with large HR and payroll teams, this can add up to a significant annual expense.
-So, you must carefully compare the pricing models of different payroll solutions and calculate their ROI before making a purchase decision.
+So, you must carefully create a payroll budget and compare it with the pricing models of different payroll solutions before making a purchase decision.

 Scalability